Thank you for subscribing!

 Building and living in a van supports my personal philosophy of maximising happiness in various regards.
 In a nutshell, happiness for me is the combination of health and freedom.
 The camper van lifestyle perfectly contributes to the freedom aspect.
 Freedom means many things in this combination.
 You can read the details in my article How To Live a Happy Life.

 In essence, my camper van obviously gives me freedom in the sense of location independence.
 With some smaller restrictions I can basically drive and stay wherever I want.
 I managed to design my life so that I can basically work from anywhere as long as I have a laptop and Internet connection.
 This is mega.
 Although this also has challenges, it is actually much better than I anticipated.
+I talked about more details in this podcast interview.

 The camper van lifestyle also contributes to financial freedom.
 On the one hand, I can reduce my expenses significantly as I am not paying rent.
 It is fully in line with the minimalism idea.
 On the other hand, the van life ecosystem is booming and it’s full of opportunities to creating (semi-) passive income (check organic almond farming).
 I have several ideas cooking which I will share in a future article.